Alan Prampin

 Alan Prampin (born November 30, 1971) is a former U.S. soccer forward who spent one season in the Continental Indoor Soccer League, one in the USISL and four in Major League Soccer.
 He also earned two caps with the U.S. national team.

 College

 Prampin attended Southern Methodist University where he played on the men's soccer team from 1990 to 1993.
 He was selected as a third team All American in 1991, a first team All American in 1992 and second team in 1993.
-Prampin also started in each of the three games in the World University Games in Buffalo 1993 and also scored one goal.
-He was also an Olympic alternate for the U.S. Men's soccer team in 1992.
+Prampin also started in each of the three games in the World University Games in Buffalo 1993, scoring one goal.
+He was named an alternate for the U.S. Men's soccer team for the 1992 Olympics.